Erik Walden: Green Bay Packers

 Walden was signed as a free agent by the Green Bay Packers on October 27, 2010, because they were experiencing several injuries on the defensive side.
 In just his second career start he had a breakout game and was named NFC Defensive Player of the week, after playing against the Chicago Bears, while leading the team with 16 tackles and 2 sacks.
-He was declared inactive in Super Bowl XLV because of an ankle injury.
+He was declared inactive in Super Bowl XLV because of an ankle injury, although he made an impact in each of the first three games of the Packers' championship run, including a forced fumble, two quarterback hits and nine tackles.

 In 2011, he became a full-time starter (15 starts) for the first time in his career and posted 86 tackles (50 solo), 3 sacks, 2 passes defensed and a fumble recovery that he returned for his first career touchdown.
 The next year his starts were reduced to 9 games after the Packers drafted Nick Perry.
 He finished with 69 tackles (38 solo), 3 sacks, 4 passes defensed and his first 2 career interceptions.